ratrun/BikeTourPlannerGHPages/index.md

 * Route from A to B with optional stopover points
 * Round-trips from a starting point with a targeted distance and optional heading
 * Display of the distance spent on way classifications
+* Display for unpaved segments as dashed line
 * Display of guessed ascend.
 Please note that the calculated value might be quite inaccurate!
 * Tuning between fast or nice routes
 * Routing takes elevation data into account.
 Tuning between steep or flat routes is possible for all the three bicycle types